~ connecting lives ~

 First of all, understand that Halloween is mostly a western custom and it has no direct reference in the Bible.
-However, there are Biblical principles that directly relate to the celebration of Halloween.
+However, there are several Biblical principles that directly relate to the celebration of Halloween.
 Perhaps the best way to understand how Halloween relates to the Bible is to look at the meaning of Halloween and its history.

 The word Halloween literally means the evening before All Hallows Day (or All Saint’s Day) celebrated on November 1.
 Halloween is also the shortened name of Allhalloween, All Hallows’ Evening and All Saint’s Eve which is celebrated on October 31.
 The origin and meaning of Halloween are derived from ancient Celtic harvest festivals, but more recently we think of Halloween as a night filled with candy, trick-or-treating, pumpkins, ghosts and death.

 The origin of Halloween as we know it, began over 1900 years ago in England, Ireland, and Northern France.
 It was a Celtic celebration of the new year, called Samhain which occurred on November 1.
 The Celtic druids revered it as the biggest holiday of the year and emphasized that day as the time when the souls of the dead supposedly could mingle with the living.
 Bonfires were a large aspect of this holiday as well.

 Samhain remained popular until St. Patrick and other Christian missionaries arrived in the area.
 As the population began to convert to Christianity the holiday began to lose its popularity.
 However, instead of eradicating pagan practices such as “Halloween” or Samhain, the church used these holidays with a Christian twist to bring paganism and Christianity together, making it easier for local populations to convert to the state religion.